 Lindy Hop

-Lindy Hop is the main dance we teach, which originated in the African American communities of Harlem, New York, in the 1920s.
-It’s an improvisational partner dance and incorporates African traditions of social and circle dancing.
-It evolved from a variety of social dances such as the Cakewalk, the Breakaway and partnered Charleston.
+Lindy Hop is the primary dance we teach, originating in African American communities in Harlem, New York, in the late 1920s.
+It is an improvisational partner dance within the vernacular jazz tradition, characterised by rhythmic play, individual expression, and strong connection between partners.
+Lindy Hop evolved from earlier social dances such as the Cakewalk, Breakaway, and partnered Charleston, and reflects African diasporic traditions including grounded movement, call-and-response, and circle-based social dancing.

 Charleston

-Charleston is one of the most famous dances of the swing era (regularly featuring on ‘Strictly’) and can be danced solo or with a partner.
-It originated in the black communities in the southern United States particularly around Charleston, South Carolina and became popular in the 1920s.
-Later a variant developed which better matched the swing of Lindy Hop which is often called Lindy Charleston or ’30s Charleston.
+Charleston is one of the most famous dances of the jazz age, still widely recognised today (regularly featuring on Strictly Come Dancing).
+It can be danced solo or with a partner and originated in African American communities in the southern United States, particularly around Charleston, South Carolina.
+It rose to widespread popularity in the 1920s, and later evolved during the swing era into forms that better matched the rhythms of Lindy Hop, often referred to as 30s Charleston or Lindy Charleston.

 Balboa